How to find an LGBTQ+ friendly private rented home

 It might be clear from the advert that a house share or landlord is LGBTQ+ friendly.

-If you're not sure and feel safe to do so, you could ask some questions before a viewing.
+If you feel safe, you could ask questions before a viewing.

 You could ask if they've had an LGBTQ+ housemate before and how they feel about this.